ximion/appstream/README.md

  -DVAPI=ON            -- Build Vala API to use library with the Vala programming language.
  -DDOCUMENTATION=ON   -- (Re)generate API documentation.
  -DMAINTAINER=ON      -- Enable strict compiler options - use this if you write a patch for AppStream.
+ -DSTEMMING           -- Enable support for stemming in fulltext searches.
  -DAPT_SUPPORT=ON     -- Enable integration with the APT package manager on Debian.

 ### Installation